fsimphy/bayernfahrplan/README.md

 ## Acknowledgments

-Thanks a lot to the folks at the [D Programming Language Forum](https://forum.dlang.org/) and especially to [ikod](https://github.com/ikod), the maintainer of [dlang-requests](https://vibed.org/), for always helping out with technical questions.
+Thanks a lot to the folks at the [D Programming Language Forum](https://forum.dlang.org/) and especially to [ikod](https://github.com/ikod), the maintainer of [dlang-requests](https://vibed.org/), and [Jonathan M Davis](https://github.com/jmdavis/), the maintainer of [dxml](https://github.com/jmdavis/dxml), for always helping out with technical questions.